hjunior29/video-text-remover/README.md

 Areas for contribution:
 - Additional inpainting methods
 - Performance optimizations
-- Support for more subtitle styles
+- Support for more text styles
 - Documentation improvements
 - Bug reports and fixes